RuifMaxx/Multidimensional-time-series-with-transformer/README.md

 ## Dataset

-After downing data from https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014, I convert it into .xlsx file
+After downloading data from https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014, I convert it into .xlsx file

 This is the .xlsx file